 After the written portion of the exam, an oral exam should be scheduled within two weeks.
 Except for allowed substitutions, all members of the supervisory committee must attend the oral part.
-The student and chair or co- chair must be in the same physical location.
-With approval of the entire committee, other committee members may attend remotely using modern technology.
+With approval of the chair/co-chair and the entire committee, the oral part can be held face-to-face, remotely, or hybrid using modern communication technology.